State guidelines on professional sports says no fans are allowed to attend

 Face coverings must be worn inside the venue at all times, excluding when athletes are engaged in training, warming up, or during play.

-Athletes must have the face coverings after completion of those activities, or before active competition, such as standing or sitting on the guidelines.
+Athletes must have the face coverings after completion of those activities, or before active competition, such as standing or sitting on the sidelines.